shd101wyy/Yo/DESIGN.md

 ## Algebraic effects

-Note: **Mo** only supports one-shot delimited continuations.
+Note: **Mo** only supports **one-shot delimited continuations**.
 This means that the continuation can only resume once.

-It's implementation is based on the paper [One-shot Algebraic Effects as Coroutines](http://logic.cs.tsukuba.ac.jp/~sat/pdf/tfp2020.pdf)
+Our implementation doesn't use CPS (Continuation Passing Style) transformation as it's memory consuming and not efficient.

+This is the hardest part of the language design.
+The question remains now is if we should implement the algebraic effects [using coroutine](http://logic.cs.tsukuba.ac.jp/~sat/pdf/tfp2020.pdf) or we directly implement it in the compiler.

 Effect is defined using the `effect` keyword.